hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 *EUR buying and selling prices*

 ![]({{ site.baseurl }}/assets/images/optimization_result_6.png)
+You can see that buying price is the selling price plus a constant.

 Let's describe the actual implementation in the next section.

 ### Implementation & Technology

 We created the HTMLs using Jinja templates.
 ChatGPT turned out to be super helpful for this.
 We often just supplied a Python dataclass, and it spat out a template for us.
 Apart from the occasional field misalignment, it worked like a charm.
-Moreover, we were able to generate Javascript code for charts showing the predictions and optimization results almost by just copy-pasting ChatGPT's output.
+Moreover, we generated most of Javascript code for charts by copy-pasting ChatGPT's output.

 Our server uses FastAPI.
-I prefer it over other Python as has a neat way of solving data validation, it is well documented, but still relatively lightweight.
+I prefer it over other Python frameworks as  it has a neat way of solving data validation.
-Compared to Flask, FastAPI feels more opinionated, so I don't have to sort through 10 ways to do something when I'm prototyping.
+Compared to Flask, FastAPI feels more opinionated.
+So I don't have to sort through 10 ways of doing something when I'm prototyping.

 Since there is now a lot more data manipulation, the application needs a proper database.
-We used for SQLite.
+We went for SQLite.
 It runs in-process, so it is easy to set up and use.
-We don't need to worry about setting up a database server, and we can easily back up the data.
+We don't need to worry about setting up a database server, and we can back up the data easily.
-SQLite is not just a toy database as many tutorials might have you believe.
-Sure, it is not a big data OLAP framework, but it is perfectly fine for small to medium-sized applications.

-To keep things concise, we use a FastAPI extension for scheduling cron jobs, so everything runs within the app.
+To keep things simple, we use a FastAPI extension for scheduling cron jobs.
+So everything runs within the app.

-Optimization selects values for the switches for all 15-minute periods that we have data for starting from the next quarter-hour.
-We use conservative 15-minute periods to avoid overloading the power plant manufacturer's API with too many requests, and to prevent too frequent changes in the power plant settings.
+Optimization selects values for the switches for all 15-minute periods that we have data for .
+We use conservative 15-minute intervals to avoid overloading the power plant manufacturer's API with too many requests.

+The optimization runs every in every period to account for the latest data.

-The whole application is in an infant state, but we do have some observability.
+Although, the whole application is still in its infancy, we do have some monitoring.
 We collect logs to a file, and we have a Sentry webhook set up to notify us of any errors.

 The server's docker container runs on our tiny VPC instance.
-Originally, we wanted to make it accessible to a list of IPs, but we quickly learned that managing the whitelist is just too much of a pain.
+Originally, we wanted to make it accessible to a list of IPs.
+We soon  learned that managing the whitelist is too much of a pain.
 Instead, we implemented a password authentication with Oauth2.
 It was a bit more work but it is more secure and user-friendly.
 The FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/) has a tutorial on how to do it, and we were able to follow it almost verbatim.

 We have bash scripts for deploying the app, building the docker image, and running it.
-All must currently be run manually, but using a proper CI/CD pipeline would be a good idea.

-As with the previous iteration, there are absolutely no tests!
+As with the previous iteration, there are no tests.

-To conclude, the app is light years away from being production-ready, but it looks cool and does some pretty neat stuff.

 ### What's next
 We have come a long way since starting this series.
-We have an automated solution that does something useful and even non-programmers can inspect it.
+We have an automated solution that does something useful.
+Non-programmers can inspect it and control it.

-There is a ton of things that we need to improve.
-To give you a taste: from the first few days of running the app, our approximation of consumption throughout the day seeems to be way off.
-We need to improve that.
+There is a ton of things that we can improve.
+To give you a taste:
+(1) our approximation of consumption throughout the day  seems to be off.
+(2) Scheduling consumption turns out to be one of the most efficient ways to save energy.
+(3) Electricity selling prices have been low recently.
+We might want to look for for alternative ways to use the excess production.

-Stay tuned for the next update.
+Stay tuned for the next update!